salmarsumi/CleanArchitecture/README.md

 ### Container View
 ![system overview](./assets/container.png)

+## Code Usage
+To compile and run the code locally the latest .NET 6 SDK is required.
+The SDK can be installed as part of the Visual Studio setup or separatlly.
+The solution was developed and tested using Visual Studio 2022.

 ## Docker Deployment
 The next steps can be followed to run the application.
 The following was tested on an Ubuntu 20.04.